LiberationFrequency/BazzArch/README.md

 * wpa_passphrase write the pwd also in cleartext to file /etc/wpa_supplicant/wpatest.conf

-* wxpython & wxpython2.8 & wxgtk & wx...????  wxpython (3) should work with python2-pyo

-* pd-extended does not launch from the startmenu, but with pd from the console.
-Exec=/usr/bin/pd
- % sudo nano /usr/share/applications/pd-extended.desktop

 * Preset in guitarix is too loud.
 Pay attention for your equipment and your ears!
   * guitarix behaves buggy, when you scoll through the impulse responses and it will crash.
+  * choosing IRs in Klangfalter makes a lot of digital Sound.
 * (fixed) Hydrogen is too loud.
 Pay attention for your equipment and your ears!

-* The Carla preset BassIRmin does not work with Klangfalter.
-There is no wet signal.
-  My fault, I edited the preset manually.